heptarch/heptarch.github.io/drafts/tarkovsky.md

 Niccolò.
 I slept at the Institute, in a small room---more a closet---next to the archives, ate at I Bastioni, and drank *branca menta* once a week on my stipend.
 The Institute was opposite a perfumery.
-In the evenings, the scents from the maestro's cauldron would waft in
+In the evenings, the maestro attended his cauldron, and wafts of opoponax, frankincense, rose, and osmanthus would float into the closet and colour my dreams.

 The "Institute" is little more than a disorganized repository of the great director's last effects, managed by his son Andrei and the